sidit77/headset-controller/README.md

 sudo apt install libgtk-3-dev libayatana-appindicator3-dev
 ```

+*Don't forget to add the udev rules as described in the prebuilt binaries section.*

 #### macOS

 I don't own a Mac, so I can't test this.
 It might work or not.